twschan/CI_MS1_Tessa_Chan/TESTING.md

 1. Social media links are placed on the footer of all pages.

 Action:
-1. To locate them just scroll down, you'll see it's placed in the center of the page.
+1. To locate them just scroll down, you'll see it's placed in the center of the page in the footer.
 [Screenshot show user story](https://github.com/twschan/CI_MS1_Tessa_Chan/blob/master/docs/testing/user-4.1.png)

 Expected result: